MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-on-documents.md

 In order for people outside your organization to have access to a document in SharePoint or OneDrive, the SharePoint and OneDrive organization-level sharing settings must allow for sharing with people outside your organization.

-The organization-level settings for SharePoint determine what settings are available for individual SharePoint sites.
+The organization-level settings for SharePoint determine the settings that will be available for individual SharePoint sites.
 Site settings cannot be more permissive than the organization-level settings.
-The organization-level setting for OneDrive determines what level of sharing is available in users' OneDrive libraries.
+The organization-level setting for OneDrive determines the level of sharing that will be available in users' OneDrive libraries.

 For SharePoint and OneDrive, if you want to allow unauthenticated file and folder sharing, choose **Anyone**.
-If you want to ensure that people outside your organization have to authenticate, choose **New and existing guests**. *Anyone* links are the easiest way to share: people outside your organization can open the link without authentication and are free to pass it on to others.
+If you want to ensure that people outside your organization have to authenticate, choose **New and existing guests**. *Anyone* links is the easiest way to share: people outside your organization can open the link without authentication and are free to pass it on to others.

 For SharePoint, choose the most permissive setting that will be needed by any site in your organization.